 In the Jewish Liberal Community Cologne Gescher LaMassoret, women and men pray together.
 Women lead prayers just as men do.
 We emphasize gender equality in worship, aligning with all liberal Jewish communities in Germany.
 We aim to practice a contemporary, modern Judaism, which includes maintaining a positive relationship with lesbians, gays, and transgender individuals.
 Additionally, we place great importance on dialogue with other religions, especially with Christians and Muslims.

-Gescher LaMassoret means: A bridge to tradition.
-Even though we live a modern Jewish life, the traditional literature is very important, e.g. the Torah, the other books of the Jewish Bible and the Talmud.
-Jewish tradition and the modern world: they fit beautifully together for us.
-Judaism has always put great emphasis on education and learning.
+Gescher LaMassoret means "Bridge to Tradition."
+While aspiring to live a modern Judaism, we highly value Jewish traditional literature, such as the Torah (the Five Books of Moses), other parts of the Jewish Bible, and the Talmud.
+For us, blending Jewish tradition with being current is a perfect match.
+Judaism has always placed the utmost value on education and learning.
 The word Talmud comes from the Hebrew word for learning.
-Continuing to learn is the best way to be contemporary.
+Continuous learning is the best way to stay contemporary.

-Our community has existed since 1996 but liberal Jews have been in Cologne for much longer: Before the Shoah (Holocaust), the liberal Jewish community celebrated their services in the Roonstraße – where the Orthodox services take place today.
+Our community has existed since 1996, but liberal Jews have been present in Cologne for much longer.
+Before the Holocaust, Liberals celebrated their services at the synagogue on Roonstrasse, where today the united community conducts orthodox services.

 We aim to strengthen liberal Judaism in Cologne and beyond.
 Many of our members and worshippers come from other places in the Rhineland.
 We are connected with synagogues in North Rhine-Westphalia, Germany, and worldwide.
 We are members of the liberal state association of North Rhine-Westphalia, the "Union of Progressive Jews," and the "World Union for Progressive Judaism."